 Osteoporosis occurs in approximately 50% of adult patients (48) and can be assessed by formal bone densitometry, or from a history of fractures, typically vertebral due to the preferential loss of trabecular bone induced by glucocorticoids.
 Glucocorticoids inhibit osteoblast function (49).
 Vertebral compression fractures leads to height loss.
 Rib fractures are often painless, with typical radiographic appearance of exuberant callus.
 Also, osteonecrosis (aseptic necrosis) of the femoral head has been described, usually in relation to iatrogenic Cushing sydrome of chronic high dose glucocorticoid therapy (50).
 After successful treatment of the cause, bone density improves to a large extent (51; 52).

-There are many changes in the skin and subcutaneous tissue which are rarely seen in general population, suggesting the possibility of Cushing’s syndrome.
+There are many changes in the skin and subcutaneous tissue, which are rarely seen in general population, suggesting the possibility of Cushing’s syndrome.
 (1; 41).
 The result of hypercortisolaemia is thinning of the skin, which is best tested over the dorsum of the hand, visible as “cigarette paper” (Liddle’s sign), but it is helpful to consider the age and gender of the patient as natural atrophy increases with age and female gender.
 In addition, skin thickness may be preserved in women with hyperandrogenaemia related to Cushing's syndrome.

 The classic plethora is not only a consequence of skin thinning but also of a loss of a facial subcutaneous fat.
 Because subcutaneous fat is also diminished, patients suffer easy bruising, which often can be misinterpreted as senile purpura or even a coagulation disorder.
 Purple coloured "violaceous" striae greater than 1 cm in diameter are almost pathognomonic of Cushing's syndrome.
 Typically seen on the abdomen, they can also occur in other areas, such as the thighs, breasts and arms.
 More narrow and coloured striae are more commonly present, and should be differentiated from the typical healed silvery striae seen most commonly post-partum.